-If your student is enrolled in an online school that is based out-of-state, you do not need to provide a notice.
-In these instances, your child(ren) are considered out-of-state students, and they are subject to the testing and graduation requirements of the state where the school is located.
+If your student is enrolled in an online school that is based out-of-state, you do not need to provide an intent to home educate or meet the annual assessment requirements for home education.
+In these instances, your child(ren) are considered out-of-state students and they are subject to the testing and graduation requirements of the state where the school is located.

-Note: If you are unsure whether the student is enrolled in this type of out-of-state, online school, please contact the school to confirm whether you have purchased curriculum or enrolled your child in the school.
+Note: if you are unsure whether the student is enrolled in this type of out-of-state, online school, please contact the school to confirm whether you have purchased curriculum or enrolled your child in the school.